Portoferraio: The Jewish community

-In 1765 authorization was granted to build a wall around a field designated for use as a Jewish cemetery.
+In 1765, authorization was granted to build a wall around a field designated for use as a Jewish cemetery.
 The field was situated over the Ponticello ditch, behind Ghiaie beach on the site of the present-day Hotel Villa Ombrosa.
 The wall with its central door is still visible.
-Until 1954 there was an inscription on the door which read: Cimitero Israelitico.
-In 1964 the remaining tombs, about 40 of them, with their inscriptions in Hebrew and Spanish and dating from 1646 to the end of the 19th century, were transferred to the new Jewish cemetery in Livorno.
+Until 1954, there was an inscription on the door which read: Cimitero Israelitico.
+In 1964, the remaining tombs, about 40 of them, with their inscriptions in Hebrew and Spanish and dating from 1646 to the end of the 19th century, were transferred to the new Jewish cemetery in Livorno.
 The ground was deconsecrated and sold by the Jewish community to a neighbor.
 It is now the garden of the villa behind it.

-In 1826 the Governor, at the request of the heads of 10 Jewish families, drew up a set of rules for the Jewish community.
+In 1826, the Governor, at the request of the heads of 10 Jewish families, drew up a set of rules for the Jewish community.
 The rules were approved by the Grand Duke, Leopold II who nominated two massari ("bailiffs") to represent the community.

-In the second half of the 18th century the Jewish community declined in number due to the worsening of economic conditions on the island.
+In the second half of the 18th century, the Jewish community declined in number due to the worsening of economic conditions on the island.
 Peace had been signed with the Ottoman Empire resulting in a reduction of military garrisons and the suppression of the “compagnia urbana” made up of 180 men.

-At the beginning of the 20th century the construction of a steel mill attracted new Jewish families to the island.
+At the beginning of the 20th century, the construction of a steel mill attracted new Jewish families to the island.
 However, due to the anti-Jewish laws and persecutions, these families left the island.
 Alfonso Preziosi, in his book, cited above, wrote “generally, the Jews found the island of Elba to be an oasis of peace thanks to the privileges granted by the Medici and the Lorraine which allowed them to develop their trade with Eastern ports.”

+On January 27, 2023, the mayor of Portoferraio attended on the occasion of Remembrance Day the installation of two historical-informative panels on the surrounding wall of the cemetery and in via Elbano Gasperi where the Ghetto was located in memory of the presence of the Jews.

+Historical population

 Main sights

 The town center is crowded around the small marina lying in a natural cove.